 The system is supported by documented policies guidelines and procedures to monitorbusiness and operational performance which are aimed at ensuring business integrity andpromoting operational efficiency.

 Pursuant to the provisions of the Companies Act 2013 and Regulation 17(10) of the SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015 the Board has carriedout an annual performance evaluation of its own performance the directors individually aswell as the evaluation of the working of its Committees on the basis of criteriaformulated by the Nomination and Remuneration Committee which are broadly in compliancewith the Guidance Note on Board Evaluation issued by SEBI vide its Circular dated 5thJanuary 2018.
-The manner in which theevaluation has been carried out has been explained in the Corporate Governance Report.
+The manner in which the evaluation has been carried out has been explainedin the Corporate Governance Report.

 The Board has on the recommendation of the Nomination & Remuneration Committeeframed a policy for selection and appointment of Directors Key Managerial Personnel andSenior Management and their remuneration.
 The Remuneration Policy is explained in theCorporate Governance Report forming part of this Report.

-In compliance with the of SEBI (Listing Obligations and Disclosures Requirements)Regulations 2015 the Company has put in place a familiarization programme for theIndependent Directors to familiarize them with their role rights and responsibility asDirectors the working of the Company nature of the industry in which the Companyoperates business model etc. The details of the familiarization programme are explainedin the Corporate Governance Report.
+In compliance with the SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 the Company has put in place a familiarization programme for theIndependent Directors to familiarize them with their role rights and responsibility asDirectors the working of the Company nature of the industry in which the Companyoperates business model etc. The details of the familiarization programme are explainedin the Corporate Governance Report.
 The same is also posted on the website of the Companyat https://arvindsmartspaces.com/wp-content/uploads/2018/05/Familiarisation_Programee_for_IDs.pdf

-23. NUMBER OF MEETINGS OF THE BOARD OF DIRECTORS:
+23. NUMBER OF MEETINGS OF THE BOARD OF DIRECTORS AND COMMITTEES:

 Pursuant to Section 134(5) of the Companies Act 2013 the Board of Directors to thebest of their knowledge and ability confirm that:

-(a) in the preparation of the annual financial statements for the year ended on 31stMarch 2016 the applicable accounting standards have been followed along with properexplanation relating to material departures if any;
+(a) in the preparation of the annual accounts for the year ended on 31stMarch 2018 the applicable accounting standards have been followed along with properexplanation relating to material departures if any;

-(c) that they have taken proper and sufficient care towards the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;
+(c) they have taken proper and sufficient care towards the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

-(d) they have prepared annual financial statements on a going concern basis;
+(d) they have prepared annual accounts on a going concern basis;

 (e) they have laid down proper internal financial controls which are adequate and areoperating effectively;